api-platform/docs/core/testing.md

 Refer to [the Symfony HttpClient documentation](https://symfony.com/doc/current/components/http_client.html) to discover all the features of the client (custom headers, JSON encoding and decoding, HTTP Basic and Bearer authentication and cookies support, among other things).

 Note that you can create your own test case class extending the ApiTestCase.
-For example to set up a Json Web Token authentification:
+For example to set up a Json Web Token authentication:

 ```php
 <?php